 The Democrats should have addressed the issue better and had it moved out of focus, but then there are more problems with being labelled a liberal than being a conservative, but then if a coin ever had two sides in, one side always seems to be bigger and wider than the other minor side – go figure!

-Anyway, the clincher question in the interview was – Does gay marriage the relationship between you and your wife? – The interviewee did not think that was a serious question.
+Anyway, the clincher question in the interview was – Does gay marriage affect the relationship between you and your wife? – The interviewee did not think that was a serious question.

 In my mind, that is probably the most important question on this gay marriage issue and the activism that it entails.
 Exactly, how does one Adam and Steve couple stop the other Adam from getting on with Eve in another relationship?